CN-UPB/hierarchical-coordination/README.md

-# Hierarchical VNF Coordination
+# Hierarchical Network and Service Coordination

-This is the implementation code for the masters thesis "Hierarchical Coordination of Virtual Network Function Chains".
-The usual way to solve your model is by using a gml description of your network and then using the described gml api.

----
+An approach for hierarchical network and service coordination.
+Combines the best of two worlds: High solution quality, typically known from centralized approaches, and fast execution, known from distributed approaches.
+By splitting the network into hierarchies and domains, coordination can be parallelized but is still coordinated between domains.

+This repository contains the MILP implementation using Gurobi as well as auxiliary tools.

 ## Setup

+Requires Python 3.6+ and Gurobi.
+Dependencies can be installed with

 ```python
 python setup.py install
 ```

-## Using the full stack
+## Usage

-Please note that for using the optimization system, it is required to have gurobi at version 8.11 installed on your system.
+Please note that for using the optimization system, it is required to have Gurobi at version 8.11 installed on your system.
 Please refer to the official documentation for instructions.

-If you have defined your VNF chains, described your VNFs, defined a hierarchy for a network and defined a set of VNF requests, you can call the gml api to solve your problem hierarchically
+If you have defined your VNF chains, described your VNFs, defined a hierarchy for a network and defined a set of VNF requests, you can call the GML API to solve your problem hierarchically

 ```
 import hvc.api.graph_ml as gml